sblahut/dashboard-app/readme.md

 # dashboard-app

-This template should help get you started developing with Vue 3 in Vite.
+This should serve as a simple COVID-19 Dashboard app that will utilize visualizations in Vue.js

 ## Recommended IDE Setup